JuodaanViinaa/Laboratorio/README.md

 ]
 ```

 This function counts the amount of responses of interest occurred during the entire session.
-It writes the resulting count in both the individual xlsx file and the summary file.
+It writes the resulting count in both the individual .xlsx file and the summary file.

 Its arguments are identical to those of `resp_count` with two exceptions: it has got a single mark argument (`"response"`) since it does not need to know where trials begin and end; and it lacks the `"subtract"` argument since there are no extra responses to account for.